simonwahll/wahllcontent/dart/dart/comments.md

 ## Single Line Comments

-Single line comments start with two slashes (`//`) and is only valid to the end of the line.
+Single line comments start with two slashes (`//`) and are only valid to the end of the line.

 Example:
 ```dart